Swimming with Dolphins in Kaikoura : Recap & Honest Review

 Swimming with wild dolphins in Kaikoura

-A recap of my experience swimming with the dolphins
+A recap of my experience swimming with dolphins in Kaikoura

 Dolphin Encounter Kaikoura

-A review of my experience swimming with the dolphins
+A review of my experience with Dolphin Encounter Kaikoura

 Honestly, this was one of the best activities I have ever done in all my travels.
 Swimming with the dolphins aside, the crew were fantastic.
-Safety was their number one priority and they were professional, passionate and clearly loved doing what they do.
+Safety was their number one priority, and they were professional, passionate and clearly loved doing what they did.

 The group was also very small.
-There were 7 swimmers in our group and Dolphin Encounter has a strict limit on each trip to ensure there are not too many people in the water.
-It’s such a hard balance to be able to do activities like this whilst still respecting the animals, but I think this company have nailed it.
+Our group had seven swimmers, and Dolphin Encounter has a strict limit on each trip to ensure there are not too many people in the water.
+It’s such a tricky balance to be able to do activities like this while still respecting the animals, but I think this company has nailed it.
 I honestly can’t recommend swimming with the dolphins enough.

 Dolphins in Kaikoura